 (Subdued chuckles from fellow council members.)

 This bill, fortunately, leaves the decisions about highways and highway expenditures, highway safety, where it always has been: with the county highway department, the highway experts.
 The highway department has always made the decisions on what is safe and what is not, and they will continue to do so under this bill.
+This bill doesn’t change any of that.
 The bill doesn’t compel any money to be spent on existing roads or on future road projects.
+It doesn’t compel the council or county to spend any more money than the council is comfortable about fitting within the budget.

 MP: Possibly without realizing it, Councilmember Quinn has put his finger precisely on the issue.
 If this bill is leaving decisions to the highway department “on what is safe and what is not,” and also “doesn’t compel any money to be spent on existing roads or on future road projects,” then that implies this bill is serving absolutely no purpose!